OctopusDeploy/docs/docs/how-to/report-on-deployments-using-excel.md

 :::

-Ever wonder how many deployments you did this month?
-In this page, we'll help you to answer this question by walking you through how to export your deployments to Excel, and then to view them in a pivot table.
+Ever wonder how many deployments you did this month?Â In this page, we'll help you to answer this question by walking you through how to export your deployments to Excel, and then to view them in a pivot table.

 At a high-level, the steps are: